mrrajak1296/Des_Technico/README.md

 # WorkWise

 ## Overview
 This repository contains an automated testing framework for an e-commerce website using Selenium, Cucumber, and TestNG.
-This document outlines the testing strategies and scope for the Tec Technico.
+This document outlines the testing strategies and scope for the Workwise.
 Testing ensures proper functionality, UI/UX, compatibility, and performance for key features such as registration, login, Dashboard,Todo,All notes, profile.

 ## Project Structure
 ```